 So, it shouldn’t be a major surprise to see them on this list.
 Since they only make a handful of products, quality control is quite excellent.
 Their complete laser focus means they always provide a splendid experience.
 Their PETG tubing is no different in this regard.

 These have an outer diameter of 14mm and an inner diameter of 10mm.
 The wall thickness comes in at about 2mm.
 This pack includes 8 tubes, each coming in at a length of 50cm.
 This makes it an incredibly good value overall.
 On top of that, they are easy to manage and even easier to bend.
+These eight pipes should be enough for most full-tower cases as well, depending on the layout.

 There is one small annoyance, the outer surface does require sanding to properly create a tight seal.
 However, this is common with most tubings, but something novices should be aware of.
+You can barely call that a dealbreaker, and with so many benefits to these pipes, they earn an easy recommendation from us.

 EKWB is widely considered as the favorite enthusiast brand.
 There isn’t any real rhyme or reason to this, apart from quality.
 Well, to be honest, quality control can be quite hit and miss in a niche hobby like this.
 So, it’s good to see that there are brands out that enjoy making water cooling components, with great quality.
 Hence, we love using their products.

 That’s all there is to it.
 In the world of water cooling, fancy gimmicks and marketing terms don’t matter.
 Both the companies and the consumers know this.
 That’s why you’ll always see that pure quality always succeeds.
 However, sometimes that can come at a cost.
+Whether you are willing to pay up for a premium experience is entirely up to you.

 That scenario remains the same for EKWB’s EK-HD PETG Tubing.
 First, let’s get the good stuff out of the way.
 These are pure PETG tubes made of high-quality material.
 They are one of the best feeling hard-tubings out there.
 They are easy to cut, easy to work with, and even easier to bend.